grafluxe/git-to-changelog/README.md

 A simple no-frills CLI tool to create a changelog markdown file based on git commits.

-Created for projects that I release in my job at Tremor Video DSP, this tool simply creates a CHANGELOG.md from git commits.
+This tool simply creates a CHANGELOG.md from git commits.
 I tried other npm packages and found that they did not fit my needs for a plug and play, no customization needed, solution.

 ## Usage